imixs/imixs-workflow/src/site/markdown/deployment/index.md

   * org.imixs.ACCESSLEVEL.EDITORACCESS
   * org.imixs.ACCESSLEVEL.MANAGERACCESS

 Each user accessing the Imixs-Workflow Engine need to be assigned at least to one of these roles.
-To deploy the Imixs-Workflow engine a corresponding security realm have to be configured inside the application server.
+To deploy the Imixs-Workflow engine a corresponding security realm have to be configured in the application server.
 See the [section Security](./security.html) for further details.

 ## Further Information